 - Assists staff, students and parents in the identification of strangers in the school grounds, ensuring a greater level of safety.

 Volunteering within a school can be a rewarding experience.
 Our school welcomes and encourages parents and community members who wish to volunteer.
-There are many different ways that you can help volunteer.
-You could:

 Before volunteers start working at a school or preschool, they must complete the following: